Sterwen-Technology/navigation_server/doc/Navigation message server.md

 - Yachting Digital Ethernet (or Wi-Fi): NMEA2000 only (the device can be used in NMEA0183 using NMEA0183 over TCP/IP)
 - Direct serial link on NMEA0183: NMEA0183 and NMEA2000 using pseudo NMEA0183 messages (check speed)
 - NMEA0183 over TCP/IP: NMEA0183 and NMEA2000 using pseudo NMEA0183 messages
-- Victron energy device with VEDirect serial line
+- Energy devices via the energy management service
 - Internal GPS using GPS on cellular Modems (Fully tested with Quectel modems)
 - Direct CAN Access: NMEA2000 only
 - GrpcCoupler: allows data flow from a server to another based gRPC (HTTP/2)